Guy Gaunt

 Gaunt was born in Ballarat, Australia, to William Henry Gaunt and his wife Elizabeth Mary Palmer.
 Gaunt's brother-in-law was Alexander Stenson Palmer (banker and M.P. for Victoria).
 Gaunt's brother Ernest Gaunt was also an admiral.
 Their sister, Mary Gaunt, was a well-known author in Australia and wrote several travel books.
 Guy was educated at Melbourne Grammar School from 1881 to 1883.

 Naval career

 Gaunt's parents wanted him to become a lawyer, but he chose to go to sea.
-He began training for the merchant navy, but transferred to the Royal Navy in 1885.
+He began training for the merchant navy, but transferred to the Royal Navy in 1885, one of the "hungry hundred" merchant navy officers who were commissioned via the supplementary list.